wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 ```
 $ git clone git@github.com:CMSC136-Aut2025/homeworks-YOURUSERNAME.git
 ```
-Cloning creates a local copy of the code (named cmsc13600-project-YOURUSERNAME) and you can now work on it!
+Cloning creates a local copy of the code (named homeworks-YOURUSERNAME) and you can now work on it!

 ```
- $ cd cmsc13600-project-YOURUSERNAME
+ $ cd homeworks-YOURUSERNAME
  $ git status
 On branch main
 Your branch is up to date with 'origin/main'.